-- has been a significant change in market conditions, and/or deviation in the progress of the funding strategy - have been significant changes to the Fund membership, or LGPS benefits - have been changes to the circumstances of any of the employing authorities to such an extent that they impact on or warrant a change in the funding strategy - have been any significant special contributions paid into the Fund.
+- has been a significant change in market conditions, and/or deviation in the progress of the funding strategy - have been significant changes to the Fund membership, or LGPS benefits - have been changes to the circumstances of any of the employing authorities to such an extent that they impact on or warrant a change in the funding strategy - have been any significant special contributions paid into the Fund. - there has been a change in Regulations or Guidance which materially impacts on the policies within the funding strategy.

 When monitoring the funding strategy, if the Administering Authority considers that any action is required, the relevant employing authorities will be contacted.
-In the case of admitted bodies, there is statutory provision for rates to be amended between valuations but it is unlikely that this power will be invoked other than in exceptional circumstances.
+In the case of admitted bodies, there is statutory provision for rates to be amended between valuations and this will be considered in conjunction with the employer affected and any associated guarantor of the employer's liabilities (if relevant).